 The artist mission (a group of artists and architects chosen to bring new life to the city) that arrived from France in the early 19th century introduced a whole new design aesthetic to the budding Brazilian empire.
 Neoclassicism became the official style and was formally taught in the newly founded Imperial Academy.
 The works built during this period were grandiose and monumental, dominated by classical features such as elongated columns and wide domes.
-Among the many fine examples of this period are the Museu Nacional de Belas Artes, the Theatro Municipal and the Casa França-Brasil – considered the most important from this period.
-There are a few curious features of the Casa: its alignment to the cardinal points, the large cross-shaped space inside and its monumental dome.
+Among the many fine examples of this period are the Museu Nacional de Belas Artes, the Theatro Municipal and the Casa França-Brasil – considered the most important building from this period.
+The Casa has a few curious features: its alignment to the cardinal points, the large cross-shaped space inside and its monumental dome.

-The end of the 19th century saw the continuation of this trend of returning to earlier forms and featured works such as the Real Gabinete Português de Leitura.
-Completed in 1887, the Royal Reading Room shows inspiration from the much earlier manueline period (early 1500s), with a Gothic facade and the highlighting of its metallic structure.
+The end of the 19th century saw the continuation of this trend of returning to earlier forms and featured works such as the Real Gabinete Português de Leitura (Royal Reading Room).
+Completed in 1887, the room's design was inspired by the much earlier Manueline period (early 1500s), with a Gothic facade and the highlighting of its metallic structure.

 The 20th Century

-During the 20th century, Rio became the setting for a wide array of architectural styles, including neoclassical, eclectic, art deco and modernist works.
-During the same period, Rio also restored some of its colonial-era gems (others fell to the wrecking ball), becoming one of Latin America’s most beautiful cities.
+During the 20th century Rio became the setting for a wide array of architectural styles, including neoclassical, eclectic, art deco and modernist works.
+During the same period Rio restored some of its colonial-era treasures (others fell to the wrecking ball), becoming one of Latin America’s most beautiful cities.

 The fruits of this early period were displayed at the International Exposition held in Rio in 1922.
 This was not only the showcase for neocolonial architecture and urban design; it also introduced Brazil's most modern city to the rest of the world.
 Another big event of the 1920s was the completion of the Copacabana Palace, the first luxury hotel in South America.
 Its construction would lead to the rapid development of the beach regions.